OliverJRCox/Doboz-XIIO-Firmware/README.md

 The good news is that raw, unfiltered PWM actually sounds great and does weird shit as a modulation source, so consider this a gift in hardware form for anyone who likes creepy noises.

 To access the new modes, just keep scrolling right on the Switch 2 settings, the modes go blue and you're now in a liminal space where your perspective changes.
 Insert some marketing here.
-The three modes are just more smoothing, so Blue Mode 1 is raw touch data, 2 is a little bit smoother, 3 is whale on a beach being serenaded by Rupert Holmes.
+The three modes are just more smoothing, so Blue Mode 1 is raw touch data, 2 is a little bit smoother, 3 is blue whale on a beach being serenaded by Rupert Holmes.

 To be clear, this is a fork of the original Doboz firmware, not the newer one with the internal clock.
 I will try and git merge those two at a later date for One Firmware To Rule Them All, however have a suspicion I may hage to Get Good and learn about hardware timers, which I currently Don't Want To Do.